beakerbrowser/libfritter/README.md

 Data definitions and methods for Fritter, a dat-based Twitter clone.
 Uses [WebDB](https://github.com/beakerbrowser/webdb) to read and write records on the [Dat](https://datproject.org) network.

+Visit the [Fritter app](https://github.com/beakerbrowser/fritter) to see this library in use.

 ```js
 const LibFritter = require('@beaker/libfritter')
 const fritter = new LibFritter()